paularlott/knot-website/content/docs/working-with-spaces/port-forwarding.md

 knot connect https://knot.example.com
 ```

-When the command runs the browser is opened and if not logged in you will need to login, copy the generated token and paste into terminal.
+When the command runs it prompts for the username and password to connect with, the generated acess key is stored in `~/.knot.yml`.

 Next forward port 9010 on the local host to port 80 on the space called `mytest` by running the command: